PRO Skijor Frontier Tour - Rules & Regulations

 Medical & Veterinary Services: If provided/used, services are billed to the beneficiary.

-5) Disputes
+5) Disputes & Protests

-No protests or appeals.
 Course officials’ decisions are final.
 Where judgment applies, the benefit of the doubt goes to the skier.
 Practice good sportsmanship.

 6) Course